On May 27,

 Named after self-described “Black, lesbian, mother, warrior, poet,"

 Audre Lorde, The Audre Lorde Project is a lesbian, gay, bisexual, two-spirit, trans, and gender-nonconforming people of color center for community organizing.
 Based in the New York area, they work for community wellness and social and economic justice through mobilization, education, and capacity-building.
 You can donate, become a member, or apply to be on their board.
 2 Marsha P. Johnson Institute 3 Black Trans Femmes In The Arts Black Trans Femmes in the Arts (BTFA) is a collective of Black trans women and non-binary femmes with a mission to creating space for Black trans femmes in the arts.
 The collection includes artists, educators, art administrators, activists, and curators.
 They organize performances and galleries to showcase the talent of Black trans femmes, host workshops and talks, and hope to mobilize and uplight Black trans femmes with resources and opportunities.
 You can donate here.
 4 The Okra Project The Okra Project is a grassroots, organizer-led collective aimed to combat food insecurity in the Black trans and gender-nonconforming community based in New York.
 They bring home-cooked, healthy, and culturally specific meals and resources to Black trans people and have a number of mutual aid funds that Black trans people can apply for.
 You can donate here.
+5 FOR THE GWORLS FOR THE GWORLS is a community organization that raises money to assist with Black trans folks’ medical needs, as well as rent and living expenses.
+Inspired by "rent parties" during the Harlem Renaissance era, (where Black folks would host house parties with a small admission fee in efforts to pay their inflated rent prices), FOR THE GWORLS hosts a monthly party to raise money for their community.
+You can find ways to donate here, and apply for their medical fund.
 6 Black Trans Travel Fund The Black Trans Travel Fund is a mutual-aid fund, (a voluntary, reciprocal fund) that provides Black transwomen in New York and New Jersey with access to safer travel, including private rides, gas for their own vehicles, or other self-determined alternatives.
 You can donate to the fund or pick something up from the trans POC-owned chest binder company gc2b's Black trans liberation collection , where 100% of the proceeds will be donated to The Black Trans Travel Fund.
 7 Black Visions Collective Black Visions Collective is a Black trans - and queer-led organization dedicated to Black liberation.
 They are focused on making long-term change across the Twin Cities metro area and Minnesota, and create conditions that will allow for the long-lasting success of Black people.
 They work to dismantle systems of oppression and violence and to support Black leaders.
 You can donate on their website.
 8 Solutions Not Punishment Collaborative 9 Center for Black Equity The Center for Black Equity (CBE-Pride) is an organization focused on the education, engagement, and empowerment of the Black LGBTQ community.
 They are focused on improving health care, monetary stability, and equal rights to Black queer people.
 You can donate on their website.
 10 The Knights & Orchids Society The Knights & Orchids Society (TKO) is a grassroots movement founded and led by Black transgender, queer, and gender non-conforming people through rural areas of Alabama and across the South.
 They focus on group economics, education, leadership development, and organizing cultural work.
 You can sign up to volunteer or give a donation.
 11 COLOURS

 The Griffin-Gracy Educational Retreat & Historical Center, or as it's more affectionately known,